The ultimate recipe for Smoked Pulled Pork Tacos, and more ideas for leftover pulled pork.

 Now I know I don’t really need to instruct anyone on how to make tacos, because they are one of the easiest meals on the planet to make, but I do feel compelled to share here… because, well, smoked pulled pork tacos.

 I like to reheat the leftover pulled pork in a medium sized skillet.
 Just toss as much meat as you’ll need.
 For four people I added about 2 cups of leftover pulled pork.
-If it has dried out at all from being in the fridge or freezer (I think this is probably a good time to tell you that pulled pork freezes quite well.
-Just thaw it a bit, and reheat it.), then you may want to add some BBQ sauce or even just some apple cider vinegar to add a bit of moisture back to the meat.
+If it has dried out at all from being in the fridge or freezer, then you may want to add some BBQ sauce or even just some apple cider vinegar to add a bit of moisture back to the meat.

 Once it’s heated up, warm up your corn tortillas then add whatever you want to fancy up those tacos.

 I like to add some purple cabbage or coleslaw (for crunch), tomatoes (because they’re my favorite), cilantro (because it’s awesome), and top with some crème fraîche or sour cream and a thin drizzle of my favorite BBQ sauce.
 And don’t forget the avocado.
 Boom.

 - 2 cups leftover smoked pulled pork